ONSdigital/dp-logging/README.md

 ```

 The `THIRD_PARTY` appender is used to capture any log event with a namespace different from your application.
 The
-appender captures the raw event and coverts it to a JSON string complying wit the DP logging spec.
-For example if your
+appender captures the raw event and coverts it to a DP logging spec compliant JSON string.
-app uses a third party library any log output it generates be captured and formatted before it it written - ensuring
+For example if your app uses a third party library any log output it generates will be captured and formatted before
-all log events are consistent.
+it is written - ensuring all log events are consistent.

 Finally the example logback.xml defines:
  - A root logger which uses the `THIRD_PARTY` appender.